TheCheerfulDev/menv/README.md

 ## Environment variables

 * MENV_EDITOR: The editor to use for editing the maven settings.xml file.
 Default: vi
+* MENV_DISABLE_WRAPPER: If set to true, the maven wrapper will not be used.
+Default: false

 ## Create and use a new profile workflow